 Not only this, but the M6 PRO outfit comes with a few nice features that other IEMs do not.
 One handy feature is the sweat resistance of these in-ear monitors.
 Sweating is something I’m sure all drummers know all too well so these are a great option for people seeking a durable headset when it comes to water resistance.

 Another great feature is the detachable earbuds, allowing you to disconnect from all wires and ties while still maintaining that crucial ear protection.
+This is particularly useful for drummers.

 This will come in handy for people jamming alone who don’t need to use the in-ear audio but also don’t want to fork out for extra wireless protection.